Vanuatu Passport Visa-Free Access: Where It Gets You and Where It Doesn’t

 If Europe is a regular destination, you can still travel there with a Schengen visa.
 That takes 15 to 60 days.
 It is a friction point, not a wall.

 If the US, UK, Canada, Australia, or Japan are non-negotiable, Vanuatu alone does not solve for those.
 This is where passport stacking comes in.
 Many Bitcoiners pair Vanuatu with a second passport from a jurisdiction that covers the gaps.
 Vanuatu for speed, zero-tax structure, and Asia-Pacific access.
 Türkiye for E-2 access to the US market.
 El Salvador for 131 destinations including Schengen and Japan.
-Malta for the full EU stack.
 Your passport portfolio is like any portfolio: diversification reduces single points of failure.

 At 21 CBI, we charge 5% on the government fee only.
-Vanuatu's DSP starts at $130,000 for a single applicant; our advisory fee is $6,500.
+Vanuatu’s Development Support Program (DSP) starts at $130,000 for a single applicant; our advisory fee is $6,500.
 Every cost broken down in sats.
 No hidden markups.
 We will tell you if Vanuatu covers your map or if another program fits better.
 That is what honest advisory looks like.

 The programs available today may not exist next year.
 Government fees move in one direction.
 Low time preference does not mean no action.
 It means making the right move at the right time.